ywen1407/snRNAseq-of-human-AKI-KPMP/README.md

 - support vector machine
 - SCMAP
 6. gene regulatory network analysis with Epoch and pySCENIC
-- First select 4110 highly variable genes using scanpy.
+- select 4110 highly variable genes using scanpy for human dataset analysis.
+- create human and mouse 10 random subsamples for internal comparisons.
+- create human and mouse datasets with ortholog genes for direct comparisons.
 - Epoch to reconstruct transcription factor- target gene pairs and coexpression networks
-- cis-regulatory network reconstruction by pySCENIC (to be continued)
+- cis-regulatory network reconstruction by pySCENIC